radiodan-archive/radiodan-vagrant/README.md

-Setting up a Radiodan install in VirtualBox using Vagrant
+#Setting up a Radiodan install in VirtualBox using Vagrant

-- `$ cd radiodan_vagrant`
-- `$ ./setup.sh`
+`$ ./setup.sh`

-Vagrant will automatically run the `cold_start` provisioning script from `vendor/cold_start`
+Vagrant will automatically run the `cold_start` provisioning script from `vendor/cold_start`.

-You should now have a working debian with all the `cold_start` packages that would be on the Pi.
+You should now have a working ubuntu installation with all the `cold_start` packages that would be on the Pi.

 Take a snapshot of this state so you don't need to do this again.

-  `$ vagrant plugin install vagrant-vbox-snapshot`
+    $ vagrant plugin install vagrant-vbox-snapshot
-  `$ vagrant snapshot take cold-start`
+    $ vagrant snapshot take cold-start

 You can return to this state at any time by running `vagrant snapshot go cold-start`.